Lost in Overlap: Exploring Logit-based Watermark Collision in LLMs: Experiments

+\paragraph{Watermark collision is compatible with the majority of existing attacks.} Tables \ref{tab:P_FPR_TPR}, \ref{tab:R_FPR_TPR}, and \ref{tab:M_Z_Score} demonstrate that watermark collision is feasible for all selected attacks, including paraphrase, back-translation, and mask-and-fill attacks.
+Watermark collision is commonly found in attacks involving auto-regressive text generation methods such as paraphrasing and back-translation.
+Mask-and-fill attacks are ineffective as they cannot completely change the distribution of words in a sentence.

+\paragraph{Watermark collision will not degrade the text quality.} As shown in Tab. \ref{tab:ppl_p} and \ref{tab:ppl_bt}, we present perplexity before and after attacks, both with and without collisions.
+We use LLaMA-2-13B as the backbone for perplexity calculation, which is the same model for the initial generated text.
+As evidence, text quality remains largely stable post-attack, and most collisions did not result in significant declines in text quality, indicating the potential value of collision as an attack methodology.
+Detailed semantic analysis examples of the text quality can be found in Appendix~\ref{app_sec:experimental_results}.
-\paragraph{Paraphrase attacks with watermarks tend to be stronger than those without.} In Table~\ref{tab:TPR}, we present the detection accuracy for various baseline watermark algorithms with and without the occurrence of watermark collision ($T_P$ and $T_P'$, respectively).
-A noteworthy decline in detection accuracy is observed when watermarks are introduced in the context of paraphrase attacks.

-\paragraph{Different watermarks overlapping impair detection accuracy, with one being stronger and the other weaker.} It is discernible that the watermark collision adversely impacts the integrity of both the watermarker and the paraphraser, leading to observable damage in their respective watermarks.
-According to the settings in Table~\ref{tab:FPR_TPR}, there is a strong competition between overlapping watermarks.
-As the watermarker attempts to maintain its detection accuracy, the paraphraser's detection accuracy decreases.
-SIR-SIR is not listed since the SIR does not allow the user to choose a key to create a different distribution, and therefore the watermark collision will not occur.
+\paragraph{Watermark attacks with watermarks collision tend to be stronger than those without.} In Table~\ref{tab:P_FPR_TPR} and \ref{tab:R_FPR_TPR}, we present the detection accuracy for various baseline watermark algorithms with and without the occurrence of watermark collision ($T_P$ and $T_P'$, respectively).
+A noteworthy decline in detection accuracy is observed when watermarks are introduced in the context of traditional attacks such as paraphrase attacks and back-translation attacks.
+According to the settings in Table~\ref{tab:P_FPR_TPR} and \ref{tab:R_FPR_TPR}, there is a strong competition between overlapping watermarks.
+As one watermarker attempts to maintain its detection accuracy, the others' detection accuracy decreases.
+SIR-SIR is not listed since the SIR does not allow the user to choose a key to create a different distribution, and therefore the watermark collision will not occur on SIR-SIR.
+However, SIR watermarks are still vulnerable to collision attacks using other watermark methods.

 It should also be noted that different watermarking methods behave differently during competition.
 KGW appears to be less competent than the other two methods.
-SIR, however, shows significant collisions even in weak paraphraser settings (Column SIR of Tab.~\ref{tab:weak2weak} \& \ref{tab:strong2weak}), while PRW exhibits extreme collisions in strong paraphraser settings (Column PRW of Tab.~\ref{tab:weak2strong} \& \ref{tab:strong2strong}).
+SIR, however, shows significant collisions even in weak paraphraser settings (Column SIR of Tab.~\ref{tab:P_weak2weak} \& \ref{tab:P_strong2weak}), while PRW exhibits extreme collisions in strong paraphraser settings (Column PRW of Tab.~\ref{tab:P_weak2strong} \& \ref{tab:P_strong2strong}).